Vinyldude8896/Pizza-Hunt/README.md

 # Pizza Hunt

-### Pizza Hunt was created to share pizza recipe's and be able to have discussions on these recipes.

-### When you load the app, you can see other user's pizza recipes.
-You can reply to those recipes, or comment on previous replies, or you can create your own Pizza recipe and follow the discussion!
+### User Story
+As a user I want a website where I can share pizza recipes.
+As a user I would like all pizzqa recipies to be displayed when I load the page.
+When I click a recipe I should be able to see comments and replies to comments.
+As a user I want to be able to comment on other users' pizza recipies and reply to comments as well.

+### Features
+This web app lets users share their pizxza recipes and comment on these recipes.
+It also allows users to reply to comments.
+This web app features a MongoDB database and exprtess server.

 ### badges